Resources 5

 Rob Gray

-..travels across outback Australia in an extraordinary off-road motorhome.
+Is in IT and for many years travelled across outback Australia in an extraordinary off-road motorhome.
 His images and diaries of people, places, wildlife and The Vehicle are published in a variety of books and magazines.
 His gallery, Rob Gray Photography, is regularly archived by the National Library of Australia as a ‘publication of national significance’.

 Peter Merritt

-..photographs every kind of Australian wildlife from camels to wrens.
+Photographs every kind of Australian wildlife from camels to wrens.
 One of the books illustrated with Peter's work is ‘Wedgetailed Eagle’ (Penny Olsen, published by CSIRO).
 Gallery: Merritt Images

 David Stowe